 Working in Brussels as part of a family dynasty of instrument makers around the turn of the 18th Century, Joannes Hyacinthus Rottenburg created this instrument in the first third of the 18th Century.
 He was active from around 1700 through to some time before his death in 1756.
 The surviving instrument in the museum in Brugge is the only known example of a bassoon by this maker.
 The Rottenburgh family were renowned makers of a wide range of woodwind instruments including flutes, recorders, oboes and clarinets.
+This four keyed instrument is supplied as standard with a G# key.

 Costs

-This instrument is offered at £2750.
+This instrument is offered at £3850.
+This

 price includes a quality hard case and two reeds.